Past Stars Once At Odds With The Opry

 Dierks Bentley

-So how did Bentley manage to get in the Opry’s bad graces if he had never performed there before?
+So how did Bentley manage to get in the Opry’s bad graces if he never performed there before?
 Well, before his career took off, he worked as a researcher at a TV station called The Nashville Network.

 The Opry eventually caught on to what Bentley was doing, and made him leave, telling him to never come back.
 But his ban didn’t last for long.